rit-cui-lab/Locus-specific-transcriptional-regulation-of-transposable-elements-by-p53-code/README.md

 # Locus-specific-transcriptional-regulation-of-transposable-elements-by-p53-code

-The Code in this file folder is the code that was used to analyze the telescope data and the ChIP-seq data in the paper above.
+The R code that was used in analyzing the telescope results and the main bulk of the analysis